We don’t like being called a ‘trailing spouse’!

 Keep an open line of communication with your spouse; be honest about the way you’re feeling and make sure the culture doesn’t seep into your private home life.

-We recommend setting yourself a small goal for every day.Until you’ve established your identity and feel comfortable in your new role we recommend setting yourself a small goal for every day.
+I recommend setting yourself a small goal for every day.Until you’ve established your identity and feel comfortable in your new role I recommend setting yourself a small goal for every day.
 Go out to lunch; explore a new public transport route; check out a local leisure facility; brave the shopping centre; do the grocery shopping on your own… they don’t have to be big things of great significance but you do have to put in the effort to get the most out of them.
 Talk to people everywhere you go.
 Make small connections that will help you to feel less lonely and most importantly don’t ever give up.

 Don’t lose sight of why you made this decision in the first place – to explore a new culture, to learn a new way of life and to experience something new.
 So, what are you waiting for?
 Get out there and experience it…